nielvb/nielvb.github.io/_pages/about.md

 </div>

 # About me #
-I am a PhD research at KU Leuven, department of Computer science under supervision of [Marc Van Barel](https://people.cs.kuleuven.be/~marc.vanbarel/website.html) and [Raf Vandebril](https://people.cs.kuleuven.be/~raf.vandebril/).
+I am a PhD researcher at KU Leuven, department of Computer science under supervision of [Marc Van Barel](https://people.cs.kuleuven.be/~marc.vanbarel/website.html) and [Raf Vandebril](https://people.cs.kuleuven.be/~raf.vandebril/).
 My research focusses on structured matrices in the context of rational Krylov subspaces.
 The study of these matrices can be used to develop numerically stable algorithms for a variety of problems in mathematics.